FarmBot-Docs/farmbot-developers/v11/Documentation/farmware.md

 A Farmware manifest must be valid JSON and can be checked by any JSON parser or validator.

-For additional manifest hosting methods, see [Workflows](farmware/farmware-hosting-and-workflows.md).
+For additional manifest hosting methods, see [Farmware Hosting and Workflows](farmware/farmware-hosting-and-workflows.md).

 # More about Farmware Tools